 Be aware that a specific Service Pack (SP), Update Rollup (RU) or Cumulative Update (CU) might be required for some Exchange Server versions.
 See system requirements for details.

 It is possible to migrate within the same forest only if the Exchange Servers in question can coexist in the same forest.
 This is only possible two Exchange Server releases back and forth.
-So, for example, Exchange Server 2003 can coexist with version 2007 or 2010, but not yet with 2013, 2016 or 2019.
-Exchange Server 2007 can coexist with version 2003 in the same forest or with version 2010 or 2013 but not yet with 2016 and 2019.
-And so on.
+So, for example, Exchange Server 2010 can coexist with version 2013 or 2016, but not with 2019.
 This is Microsoft Exchange Server architecture's limitation, not CodeTwo software's one.

 CodeTwo Exchange Migration can be used to migrate mailboxes within different / the same domains and even the same forest.
 Please study the diagrams below that show the possible migration scenarios.